saveligulas/SeaBattleV2/ReadMe.md

 Then run: ```python setup.py```

-If everything worked correctly you should have a running neo4j instance with default ports and a second module[domain] in the project directory.
+If everything worked correctly you should have a running neo4j instance with default ports and a second module next to the main project module.